 Marketing Strategy of SHELL – SHELL Marketing Strategy: Shell is an international energy company with expertise in the exploration, production, refining, and marketing of oil and natural gas, and the manufacturing and marketing of chemicals.
-It was established in 1907 after the merger of two businesses Royal Dutch Petroleum Company (a public limited company from England) along with the Shell trading and transport co.
+It was established in 1907 after the merger of two businesses Royal Dutch Petroleum Company (a public limited company from England) along with Shell trading and transport co.
 Ltd. The company is officially called Royal Dutch Shell Plc.
-Although it is famous for its the name “Shell”.
+Although it is famous for its name “Shell”.
 Shell is the fifth-largest energy and oil business in the globe as measured in terms of revenue (2015-16 figures).

 SHELL At A Glance – Marketing Strategy of SHELL

 Company: Shell plc